Geographical Peer Matching for P2P Energy Sharing: Experimental Study

-\paragraph{Algorithms} We compare in this study the three procedures defined in~\S~\ref{sec:algo_templates}: \textit{Round Robin}, \textit{Single Pass} and \textit{Classic Greedy} algorithms.
-For the first two, the order in which prosumers are processed can take three form: \textit{Increasing} (Incr.) or \textit{Decreasing} (Decr.) order of their average consumptions, or decreasing order of their energy resources (Rsc.); the latter is obtained by adding both PV capacity (kWp) and battery capacity (kWh).
+We compare in this study the three procedures defined in~\S~\ref{sec:algo_templates}: \textit{Round Robin}, \textit{Single Pass} and \textit{Classic Greedy} algorithms, as well as the hypergraph matching computed based on the optimal pairwise matching as described in \S~\ref{subsec:assignment_pb}.
+For the first two, the order in which prosumers are processed can take three forms: \textit{Increasing} or \textit{Decreasing} order of their average energy consumptions, or decreasing order of their energy resources (\textit{Resource}); the latter is obtained by adding together both PV capacity (kWp) and battery capacity (kWh).
 Single Pass and Classic Greedy algorithms can be tuned to use two variants of the weight function (as explained in~\S~\ref{subsec:weights}): cost-based weights (WA) or saving-based weights (WB).
-In addition to the above two variants (referred as ``memoryless weights''), the Round Robin algorithm is tested with the two memoryfull counterparts: cost-based memoryfull weights (WC) or saving-based memoryfull weights (WD).
-We tested 13 different combinations of algorithm, prosumer order and weight function (cf. first three columns of Table~\ref{tab:algos}).
+In addition to the above two variants (referred as ``memoryless weights''), the Round Robin algorithm is tested with the two memoryful counterparts: cost-based memoryful weights (WC) or saving-based memoryful weights (WD).
+We hence tested the 16 different combinations of algorithms, prosumer orders and weight functions of Table~\ref{tab:procedures} (cf. first three columns of Table~\ref{tab:algos}).
 The experiments were run on a high-end server (Intel Xeon E5 2650 CPU, 64GB RAM) where computing a single weight takes about 2sec.